danrashid/graft/README.md

 graft
 =====

-A handful of time-series graphs
+A fairly nuts experiment to draw graphs without a graphing library

 [View the Demo](http://danrashid.github.io/graft/)